nuxt/framework/docs/content/3.api/1.composables/use-app-config.md

 # `useAppConfig`

-Access the reactive [app config](/guide/directory-structure/app.config) define in the project.
+Access the reactive [app config](/guide/directory-structure/app.config) defined in the project.

 **Usage:**